G00fY2/quickie/README.md

 ```

 ## Quick Start
-To use the QR scanner simply register the `ScanQRCode()` ActivityResultContract together with a callback during `init` or `onCreate()` lifecycle of your Activity/Fragment and use the returned ActivityResultLauncher to launch the QR scanner activity.
+To use the QR scanner simply register the `ScanQRCode()` ActivityResultContract together with a callback during `init` or `onCreate()` lifecycle of your Activity/Fragment and use the returned ActivityResultLauncher to launch the QR scanner Activity.
 ```kotlin
 val scanQrCode = registerForActivityResult(ScanQRCode(), ::handleResult)